Codecademy/engineering-competencies/interviews/frontend-takehome.md

 Non-core features encouraged for completion after the core features.

-- 💖 +2: Requested delighter content completed fully and Solution Completion is 💖4
+- 💖 +2: Requested delighter content completed fully
-- 👍 +1: Requested delighter completed with bugs, or completed well but Solution Completion is 👍3
+- 👍 +1: Requested delighter mostly completed or completed with a few minor bugs/flaws
-- 👎 0: No delighter content was completed, or Solution Completion is 🛑1 or 👎2
+- 👎 0: Little to no delighter content was completed

 ## Frontend Specifics